iTrauco/node-mongodb-swagger/README.md

 2. Learn REST API documentation w/ [Swagger](https://swagger.io/)

-3. CRUD Routes for MongoDB instead of PostgreSQL

 ### Preview

 The only visual previews available for the various branches of this repo are concerned with TDD, if available, will be included on the 'Summary/Overview' section of previously merged 'Pull Requests.'